oat-sa/taohub-articles/forge/tutorials/how-to-deliver-a-test-using-lti.md

 LTI Installation
 ----------------

--   to Install the required extensions in Tao:\
+-   to Install the required extensions in Tao:<br/>

     \*\# go to Settings (Upper right corner)\
     \*\# open the tab **Extensions manager**\
     \*\# select the extensions **ltiDeliveryProvider** and **ltiProvider**\